How to resize tmpfs without losing data

 mount -o remount,size=2G /var/log

-If you have more data on tmpfs than you are trying to set a limit to, an error message appear:
+If you have more data on tmpfs than you are trying to limit, you will get an error message:

 mount point not mounted or bad option.